-4. Focus on developing skills and playing the game.
-Reduce the emphasis on winning.
+Focus on developing skills and playing the game.

 If children see that effort is rewarded by an increase in skills, they will derive considerable pleasure and see the importance of striving to improve over the necessity to win every game.
 Primary responsibility for skills training rests with the children and their coaches but you can assist with their enthusiasm by attending games, encouraging them to practise away from formal training and games and even joining in with this practice.